Automattic/jetpack/readme.txt

 * Admin Dashboard: fix an error that you'd see in the console when changing your Carousel settings.
 * Blocks: fix an issue where sometimes we would attempt to register a particular block twice.
 I'm looking at you, Related Posts.
+* General: ensure the proper Jetpack plan is reflected throughout Jetpack and the administrative dashboard.
 * Plugin Search: display Akismet and VaultPress plugin cards when WordPress.org suggests them.
 * Publicize: remove unused assets, like images and JavaScript that aren't needed anymore.
 * Sharing: update WhatsApp to be more constant with the other sharing buttons.